-CME Looks to Take on Binance and Coinbase, Could Launch Spot Bitcoin Trading: Report
+CME Looks to Take On Binance and Coinbase, Could Launch Spot Bitcoin Trading: Report

 The CME is already the top bitcoin futures exchange by open interest, while the offshore, non-regulated Binance dominates the spot market.

-Note: UPDATE (May 16, 08:19 UTC): Adds Coinbase in sixth paragraph.